- When: 2nd & 4th Wednesday of the month (except in August – 1st & 4th Wednesday)

 Both Stoicism and Buddhism have much in common and offer overlapping perspectives and practices, while their differences can help weave new understanding into the nature of reality, and spiritual and psychological well-being.

-Join Buddhist teacher and Stoic practitioner, Senpai, for a lively reading and discussion, on the 2nd Wednesdays of the month from 6 to 7ish p.m. at That Book Store, 446 Silas Deane Highway, Wethersfield, Connecticut.
+Join Buddhist teacher and Stoic practitioner, Senpai, for a lively reading, discussion, and meditation practice, on the 2nd Wednesdays of the month from 6 to 7ish p.m. at That Book Store, 446 Silas Deane Highway, Wethersfield, Connecticut.
 The cost is $1 to help cover expenses of the web site and Meet-up pages.
 Our current book to be discussed is More Than Happiness: Buddhist & Stoic Wisdom for a Sceptical Age by Antonia Macaro.

 Stoic or Buddhist knowledge is not necessary to participate.
 Although we recommend purchasing the book that will be discussed beforehand, this is not even required or necessary.
 Our meetings are relaxed group conversations.
 Just by showing up, you are guaranteed to learn about these two philosophical traditions.
 If you are in need to quickly buy the Stoic Buddhist book, it will be available for sale at That Book Store.